firesidefiction/firesidefiction.github.io/submissions.md

 permalink: submissions
 ---

-Fireside is currently closed to submissions.
-Our next submissions period for _Fireside Magazine_ will be from September 13th, 2021 at 12AM EST (GMT -4) to September 19th, 2021 at 11:50PM EST. At that time, we will be open to short stories for consideration by guest editor L. M. Davis, and there will be a form on this page for you to submit your work.
+Fireside is currently open to submissions of short stories for consideration by guest editor L. M. Davis to be published in Fireside Magazine.
+The submissions period will close on September 19th, 2021 at 11:50PM EST.
+**Please read and follow the guidelines provided below and then scroll to the bottom of the page to access our submissions form.**

 We have no other submissions dates to announce at this time.
 Please [subscribe to our newsletter](https://firesidefictioncompany.us7.list-manage.com/subscribe/post?u=0c60ee4cf297215c61d55e861&amp;id=afc8f5cf09) if you'd like to be the first to find out about our future submissions dates.